Nocturnial/Sunset-Overdrive/README.md

 > DISCLAIMER

-I used ai to help me with stuff like color schemes and window rounding, but https://github.com/Nocturnial/Sunset-Overdrive/edit/main/README.mdNOT complex scripts.
+I used ai to help me with stuff like color schemes and window rounding, but NOT complex scripts.
 I am disclosing this to be honest and genuine.
 USE THIS AT YOUR OWN RISK or take it as inspiration.
 I am NOT responsible for it not working on your setup.

 >  INSTALLATION